Awards

 The iConference Awards recognize the most exceptional research papers and posters presented at the iConference each year.
 They are judged by the respective track chairs, in consultation with the conference and program chairs.

-The winners will be announced at iConference 2023.
+The winners were announced at iConference 2024.

 Best Full Research Paper Award